rnwolf/rnwolf.net.github.io/content/pages/privacy.md

 ### Communication data

-If you send me an email, social media message, post or information through the contact or newsletter forms on my website I will need to do something with it this data for the purposes of:
+If you send me an email, social media message, post or information through the contact or newsletter forms on my website I will need to do something with this data for the purposes of:

 * communicating with you
 * recording keeping (for example: if I need to invoice you I have to keep a record)